cloudnative-pg/cnpg-playground/README.md

 You don’t need superuser privileges to run the scripts, but elevated permissions may be required to install the prerequisites.

+While not strictly required, it is highly recommended to have the following tools installed on the system hosting the CNPG Playground:

+- `curl`
+- `jq`

 ## Local Environment Overview

 This environment emulates a two-region infrastructure (EU and US), with each